ThomasLoke/OptQC/README.txt

 README for OptQC:

-- This program is designed to use simulated annealing to find an optimal permutations P and Q such that the decomposition of the unitary matrix U = Q^T.P^T.U'.P.Q requires less gates.
+- This program is designed to use a descending random walk to find an optimal permutations P and Q such that the decomposition of the unitary matrix U = Q^T.P^T.U'.P.Q requires less gates.

 - Requires a multiprocessor system running MPI and LAPACK.